Skip to primary navigation Skip to content Skip to footer

 Albatross are opportunistic scavengers, taking food such as squid, fish and octopus from the ocean’s surface.
 This style of hunting makes them vulnerable to ingesting plastic, as small fragments float conveniently along the surface of the water appearing the same as food items.

 Long-line fisheries are responsible for thousands of albatross deaths each year as a result of bycatch from easy-access baited hooks floating near the surface.
-The invention of the Hookpod is helping to practically eliminate the rate of seabird bycatch.
+The invention of the Stomach contents of a Laysan Albatross chick, Midway Atoll, containing 52 items of plastic.[/caption]

 The work done by the Department of Conservation at Taiaroa Head, funded by you, is essential if we are to have any chance at protecting this endangered species.
 The Northern Royal Albatross found in Ōtepoti travel thousands of kilometres across the oceans each year, encountering a whole host of threats.
 By reducing our usage of single-use plastics and sourcing our fish sustainably, we can help protect what we have left.